seinecle/blog/_posts/2025-10-23 - JSF-primefaces-vs-htmx-alpine-tailwind.md

 ### Why a Java stack for the front-end?

 I've been developing [nocodefunctions.com](https://nocodefunctions.com) since 2021.
-My skills (and, frankly, my taste) for the key technologies in front-end development (css and js) are very limited:
+My skills (and, frankly, my taste) for the key technologies in front-end development (CSS and JS) are very limited:

 ![css-is-awesome](https://github.com/user-attachments/assets/5903b606-3238-4c91-9fad-f966476d269c)